Michel Rosenfeld

-He is the author of several books, including Affirmative Action and Justice: A Philosophical and Constitutional Inquiry, Just Interpretations: Law Between Ethics and Politics, The Identity of the Constitutional Subject: Selfhood, Citizenship, Culture and Community and "Law, Justice, Democracy and the Clash of Cultures: A Pluralist Account", a co-author of Comparative Constitutionalism: Cases and Materials, and a co-editor of Deconstruction and the Possibility of Justice", "Habermas on Law and Democracy: Critical Exchanges", "The Oxford Handbook of Comparative Constitutional Law" and "Constitutional Secularism in an Age of Religious Revival".
-He has been the President of the International Association of Constitutional Law (1999-2004) and Editor-in-Chief of the International Journal of Constitutional Law (2001-2014).
+Rosenfeld has been the President of the International Association of Constitutional Law (1999-2004) and Editor-in-Chief of the International Journal of Constitutional Law (2001-2014).
 He was awarded the French Legion of Honor in 2004, named to a 2007-2008 Blaise Pascal Excellence Research Chair, the Fresco Chair in Jurisprudence at the University of Genoa, Italy (2007), The Chaim Perelman Chair in Legal Philosophy at the Free University in Brussels, Belgium (2011), the Fulbright-Tocqueville Distinguished Chair at the University of Paris I (Pantheon-Sorbonne) (2013), and the Leverhulme Visiting Professorship at the Birkbeck School of Law of the University of London (2014).